spacetelescope/STScI-STIPS/docs/installation.rst

 * `numpy`: STIPS uses numpy extensively for almost everything that it does.
 * `photutils`: STIPS uses photutils to determine the flux inside the half-light radius in generated Sersic profiles.
-* `synphot` and `stsynphot`: STIPS uses synphot and stsynphot to generate bandpasses, count rates, and zero points.
+* `synphot>=1.1.1` and `stsynphot>=1.1.0`: STIPS uses synphot and stsynphot to generate bandpasses, count rates, and zero points.
 Note that the reference data must also be downloaded, as described below in "Doanloading Required Data".
 * `scipy`: STIPS uses scipy to manipulate its internal images (zoom and rotate).

 Finally, STIPS requires a set of data files whose location is marked by setting the environment variable `stips_data`, which will be installed as part of these instructions.

 Installing Using Conda and Source
 ##################################

 STIPS can be installed using the source code and a Conda environment file.
 If you do not have anaconda or miniconda installed, please visit the `anaconda docs <https://docs.anaconda.com/anaconda/install/>`_ for installation instructions.
 We have included a Conda environment file for easily installing or updating Conda packages to meet STIPS requirements.
 Please follow the steps below to install STIPS:

 Installing
 **********